 But then the new non-Jewish audience embraced the Gospel.
 These Gentiles knew little of Jewish customs and terminology.
 Food laws were foreign, Jewish festivals irrelevant, circumcision not practiced, and the Sabbath was just another day.

 Bam!
 A clash between old converts and new converts ensued.
 Many Jews insisted that Gentiles were not acceptable to God until they acted Jewish, too.

 But God had something new in mind.
 In a vision on a rooftop, the Lord showed Peter that the way of acceptance was the way of unity.

 “Do not call anything impure that God has made clean.”
 (Acts 10:15)

 Later, Peter witnessed the Spirit of God pour out on a room full of Gentiles, and he understood that it’s impossible to invite people in when we require adherence to rules that keep them out.

 “So then, even to Gentiles God has granted repentance that leads to life.”
 (Acts 11:18)

 It’s really simple.

-Lord, I can’t love others like You love me.
-Give me Your love and acceptance for those who don’t adhere to my arbitrary tribal rules.
-Today, Lord, guide me into places and relationships that are outside my norm.
+Lord, give me Your love and acceptance for those who don’t adhere to my tribal rules.
+Guide me into relationships that are outside my norm.
 Teach me how to invite the outsiders in so that they, too, may know You cherish them.
 Amen.